gprMax/gprMax/docs/source/examples_analytical.rst

 Results
 -------

-:numref:`hertzian_dipole_fs_results` shows the shows the time history of the electric and magnetic field components of the modelled and analytical solutions. :numref:`hertzian_dipole_fs_results_diffs` shows the percentage differences between the modelled and analytical solutions.
+:numref:`hertzian_dipole_fs_results` shows the time history of the electric and magnetic field components of the modelled and analytical solutions.
+Since they are so similar, :numref:`hertzian_dipole_fs_results_diffs` shows the percentage differences.

 .. _hertzian_dipole_fs_results: